 - Conduct scientific studies on antimicrobial resistance and effectively communicate them

 - Provide evidence-based recommendations on antimicrobial resistance through enhanced surveillance and research

 Residents spend eight weeks in the field work in order to be exposed to real-life situations and to practice the skills they gain with the guidance of a dedicated mentor.
 The following field projects are expected to be conducted during the field work period:

 - Design a Global Antimicrobial Resistance Surveillance System (GLASS) for AMR

 - Plan an awareness-raising campaign on antimicrobial resistance

-This program is designed for healthcare professionals, which include: physicians in family medicine, primary care, internal medicine, obstetrics and gynaecology, and emergency medicine, surgeons as well as pharmacists, veterinarians, nurse practitioners, physician assistants, and allied health professionals.
-This course will also be valuable for those looking for a career in antimicrobial stewardship.
+Programs are designed for healthcare professionals, which include: physicians in family medicine, surgeons, primary care, internal medicine, obstetrics and gynecology, and emergency medicine as well as pharmacists, veterinarians, nurse practitioners, physician assistants, and allied health professionals.
+Programs are also valuable for those looking for a career in antimicrobial stewardship

 Training Delivery Method

 - In-class method